8 best Istanbul hotels

 7. The House Hotel Nisantasi

 The House Hotel Group is an extension of the popular chain of excellent House Cafes that frequent visitors may have enjoyed across the city.
-The boutique House Hotel Nisantasi -- one of three House Hotels in Istanbul -- has a faultlessly contemporary design.
+The boutique House Hotel Nisantasi -- one of four House Hotels (and a Residence) in Istanbul -- has a faultlessly contemporary design.

 The affluent district of Nisantasi is famed as the home of Turkish author Orhan Pamuk, and for providing the setting for many of his best-selling novels.